Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_workspace_rclick_elements.png
     :width: 159

 Two types of action can be done, the ones concerning the property values and the ones concerning the selection of the element.
-The property values can be set for all nodes, the ones selected (where *viewSelection = true*) or the ones highlighted (current element and the ones clicked on while maintaining *Ctrl* pushed).
+The property values can be set for all nodes or edges (having the property or belonging to the current graph), the ones selected (where *viewSelection = true*) or the ones  corresponding to the highlighted rows (current element and the ones clicked on while maintaining *Ctrl* pushed).
 The values of the current property (corresponding to the current cell column) can also be copied into *viewLabel* in order to display them in the graph.

 A right click in the column header will open the following menu :

 .. image:: _images/i_workspace_rclick_header.png

 The first set of actions in that menu allows to add a new property or to manage the current property; the *Copy* action allows to copy the property values into an already existing property or a new one, the *Delete* and *Rename* actions cannot be applied to "view" prefixed properties.
-The second set allows to set the property values.
+As for the previous contextual menu, the second set allows to manage the property values.

 .. _workspace_spreadsheet_properties: